Biocidal Products Regulation

 Product types cover those used as Disinfectants; Preservatives; Pest control agents; Antifouling products, and Embalming and taxidermist fluids.

+As of 1st September 2015, you need to be included in the Article 95 list of active substance suppliers if you want to continue selling your product in the EU market.
 We have many years of experience in supporting companies with their biocide regulatory submissions, and working within IUCLID.
 Not only can we help with the data requirements for active substance approval, but we can assist with all aspects of product authorisation, including the search for and evaluation of data on substances of concern and the modelling of appropriate exposure scenarios.

 Registration of Biocidal Products in the EU